DanielKnafel/Advanced-Programming-2/README.md

 at any given second from the beginning, of airplane's taking off till the end, of its landing.

 In this project we're using:
-1) .NET Framework to create a GUI App for FlightGear.
+1) **.NET Framework** to create a GUI App for FlightGear.
-2) MVVM architectural pattern in a multi-threaded environment.
+2) **MVVM** architectural pattern in a multi-threaded environment.
-3) TCP protocol for Client to send, receive and parse data from FlightGear.
+3) **TCP** protocol for Client to send, receive and parse data from FlightGear.

-The csv files used in this project include details the pilot or the autopilot are using such as:
-Airplane's altitude, airspeed, pitch-roll-yaw degrees, joystick's details like aileron, elevator and rudder and so on.
+The csv files used in this project include details the pilot or the autopilot are using such as: airplane's altitude, airspeed, pitch-roll-yaw degrees, joystick's details like aileron, elevator and rudder and so on.

 We created fligth's controls pack which includes:
-1. Joystick that uses the ailerons, elevator and rudder to control the flight.
+1. **Joystick** that uses the ailerons, elevator and rudder to control the flight.
-2. Dashboard to display the numerical data sent from the airplane.
+2. **Dashboard** to display the numerical data sent from the airplane.
-3. Graph Control to display flight's correlated features and the detected anomalies.
+3. **Graph Control** to display flight's correlated features and the detected anomalies.
-4. Graph Regression displaying all points in comparsion with a pre-learned line regression.
+4. **Graph Regression** displaying all points in comparsion with a pre-learned line regression.
-5. Video Control to play the recorded flight making the simulator come to live.
+5. **Video Control** to play the recorded flight making the simulator come to live.
 We use our project from the previous semester written in C++ in order to load it to this project so that we'll use all the functionality for learning the anomalies at any desired flight.
 We wrapped this C++ code with a dll (Dynamic Link Library) and loaded it to our current project.

 The files we load to simulator are:

-1. One file is a normal and regular flight containing all necessary flight's details using this file and our dll we learn how the correct flight supposed to be.
+1. One file is a normal and regular flight containing all necessary flight's details.
+We're using this file and with our DLL we learn how the correct flight supposed to be.
 2. Second file is an abnormal flight which means a flight with anomaly, flawed flight.
 This time we supposed to detect the anomalies, based on what we learned before.

 ## Explanation of folders and main files structure